Kim Young-sam: Early life and education

-Kim was born in Geoje Island, at the southeastern tip of the Korean Peninsula, to a rich fishing family on 20 December 1927, in Korea under Japanese rule.
+Kim was born on 14 January 1929 in Geoje, Geojedo, Keishōnan Province, Korea, Empire of Japan (now in South Gyeongsang Province, South Korea).
+He was born into a rich fishing family.
 He was the eldest of one son and five daughters in his family.
-During the Korean War, Kim served in the South Korean military as a student soldier (or Officer candidate).
+During the Korean War, Kim joined the ROK Army as a student soldier, then he served in the ROK Army as an officer of the Department of troop information and education.
 In 1952, he graduated with a Bachelor of Arts in Philosophy from Seoul National University.

 Early political career

 In 1954, Kim was elected to the National Assembly of South Korea, as a member of the party led by Syngman Rhee, the first president of South Korea.
 At the time of his election, Kim was the youngest member of the national assembly.
 A few months after his electoral victory, Kim left his party and joined the opposition when Rhee attempted to amend the constitution of South Korea.
-Kim then became a leading critic, along with Kim Dae-jung, of the military governments of Park Chung-hee and Chun Doo-hwan.
+Kim then became a leading critic, along with Kim Dae-jung, of the military governments of Park Chung Hee and Chun Doo-hwan.

 In 1969, Kim fiercely opposed the constitutional revision to allow President Park to serve for three consecutive terms.
 Kim later opposed President Park's power grab with the authoritarian Yushin Constitution of 1972.

 In 1971, Kim made his first attempt to run for president against Park as candidate for the opposition New Democratic Party, but Kim Dae-jung was selected as the candidate.